-Based on our current business plan, we believe our current cash, borrowing capacity under our loan agreements, cash receipts from sales of our products and net proceeds from our initial public offering will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+Based on our current business plan, we believe our current cash, borrowing capacity under our loan agreements, cash receipts from sales of our products and net proceeds from our December 2018 secondary offering of common stock will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 If our available cash balances, borrowing capacity, net proceeds from our initial public offering and anticipated cash flow from operations are insufficient to satisfy our liquidity requirements, including because of lower demand for our products as a result of the risks described in this Annual Report on Form 10-K, we may seek to sell common or preferred equity or convertible debt securities, enter into an additional credit facility or another form of third-party funding or seek other debt financing.